machinelearningZH/simply-simplify-language/README.md

 ## Usage

 - You can run the app **locally**, **in the cloud** or **in a GitHub Codespace**.
 - If you just have an OpenAI account and do not want to use other LLMs you also can run **a variant of the app that only uses GPT-4o**.
+However, we recommend to give the Mistral and Anthropic models a spin too.
+These models too are very powerful.

 **Run the app locally**